microsoft/fast/packages/fast-jss-manager-react/README.md

 # React JSS Manager
-`fast-react-jss-manager` is a React higher order component (HOC) library for managing component JSS stylesheets.
-It facilitates using JSS with your react components by controlling when to add, update, and remove a JSS stylesheets.
+`fast-jss-manager-react` is a React higher order component (HOC) library for managing component JSS stylesheets.
+It facilitates using JSS with your React components by controlling when to add, update, and remove a JSS stylesheets.
 It also allows top-down variable injection into JSS stylesheet functions using the exported `DesignSystemProvider`.

+## Installation
+`npm i --save @microsoft/fast-jss-manager-react`

 ## Usage
 ### Create a react component